-With a pre-war population of 22 million people, an overwhelming majority of Syrians have been affected by the conflict that started in 2011.
-Approximately seven out of every 10 people in Syria — 11.7 million in total — are in urgent need of humanitarian assistance.
-40 per cent of them are children under 18.
+What started in 2011 as peaceful anti-government protests has since turned into the most violent conflict since WWII.
+With a pre-war population of 22 million people, an overwhelming majority of Syrians have been affected by years of violence, displacement, suffering and loss.
+About six out of every 10 people in Syria — 11.1 million in total — are in urgent need of humanitarian assistance.
+Over 40 per cent of them are children under 18.